-Our subject says, The Thrill of Victory!
-Up to this point everything had been more or less preliminary and preparatory.
-Now the real task before them must be faced and tackled.
-God began by saying that He had given into Joshua hand, Jericho, with its king, and its powerful defenders.
-Jericho was not an exceptionally large city; but it was an important, formidable fortress city.
+Up to this point Jericho was locked up-none can go out and none can come in (6:1). everything had been more or less preliminary and preparatory.
+Now the real task before them must be faced and tackled God's Way.
+God began to tell Joshua that He had given Jericho into his hand, including the king and the mighty men of valor!
+5Jericho was not an exceptionally large city; but it was an important, formidable fortress city.
 If Israel could defeat Jericho, they could defeat anything else that would face them in Canaan.
 Again we see the wisdom of God as opposed to human wisdom, in that Israel faces their most difficult opponent first.
 The method of warfare was one that made absolutely no sense according to military intelligence.
 It required total dependence on God.
-Seven priests were to carry seven trumpets made from rams' horns before the Ark.
-As they had marched one time each day for six days, on the seventh day, they were to march seven times, and the priests were to blow the trumpets.
-On that day, the priests were to blow with a long blast of the trumpet and all the people were to shout as Joshua gave the signal: "Shout, for the LORD has given you the city!"
-Then God promised the wall would fall down flat, and all the people could march directly into the city and overtake it.